vgiansanti/Kallisto-scATAC/README.md

 ## Data

-The data used in the analysis of PBMCs are those provided by the [10x Genomics public datasets](https://support.10xgenomics.com/single-cell-atac/datasets/1.1.0/atac_v1_pbmc_10k).
+The PBMCs data used in the analysis are the one provided by the [10x Genomics public datasets](https://support.10xgenomics.com/single-cell-atac/datasets/1.1.0/atac_v1_pbmc_10k).

 The files needed for the analysis are: